 Southern Union welcomes high school graduates, GED recipients, transfer or transient students from other colleges and universities, and former SU students.
 There are also opportunities for eligible high school students who meet SU admissions requirements to enroll in college classes concurrently with high school classes.

 Your application for general admission provides us with the information we need to get you started.
-Once you've submitted your application, the admissions office must receive a notarized copy of your drivers license or other acceptable forms of identification, as well as your high school transcript and/or any college transcripts.
+Once you've submitted your application, the admissions office must receive a copy of your drivers license or other acceptable forms of identification, as well as your high school transcript and/or any college transcripts.

 STEP 1: Submit Your Application